Prosecutor: Police justified in shooting of man after chase

 HARTFORD, Conn.
-(AP) - Police officers’ actions were justified in the shooting death of a Hartford man were justified, a Connecticut prosecutor said in a report released Friday.
+(AP) - Police officers’ actions were justified in the shooting death of a Hartford man, a Connecticut prosecutor said in a report released Friday.

 The death of Kyron Sands was a “tragedy,” but “in the situation presented, however, the officer’s actions in firing upon Mr. Sands were justified,” Michael Gailor, state’s attorney for the Middlesex Judicial District, wrote in his report.